liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-4-genericfacesportlet.md

 whether the bridge needs to preserve action parameters for subsequent renders [4.2.9](chapter-4-genericfacesportlet.md#4.2.9).

-`getResponseContentType()` is deprecated as it is no longer called by the `GenericFacesPortlet`.
-It exists merely for backwards compatibility in the off chance that a subclass called it.

-`getResponseCharacterSetEncoding()` is deprecated as it is no longer called by the `GenericFacesPortlet`.
-It exists merely for backwards compatibility in the off chance that a subclass called it.

 `getBridgeEventHandler()` allows a subclass to override the `GenericFacesPortlet` mechanism for determining the `BridgeEventHandler` the bridge should use to process events [4.2.12](chapter-4-genericfacesportlet.md#4.2.12).